 You might be thinking, “Ugh, I’ve tried all of these already, and it doesn’t work!”
 If that’s you, I invite you to reflect on how you actually implemented the tips.
 It’s common for people to try these tips for a week, struggle with following-through with it all, and then to give up.
 Was that you?
 Give it another go, but, this time, realize that it’s a process to build time management skills and give yourself enough time to start a new habit.

 Do these tips sound helpful, but you’re struggling to make them work on your own?
-Contact Dr. Crystal I. Lee to see how she can help you build long-lasting time management skills.
+Send us a message or book a free 20 minute consultation call with Dr. Barajas or Dr. Goldman to see how we can help you build long-lasting time management skills.